am-z/hello-world/README.md

 # hello-world
 GitHub Sample

-This is a starting repository to test branching with.
+This is a starting repository to test branching.